 After a bit of a disaster with previous website arrangements we decided to work on it in-house.
 OK, it's not going to win any prizes but we are happy to launch it 'as is' and improve it as we go...
 Here it is: www.whitleybaybiglocal.org The main thing for us is that the site is low maintenance and for it to link to our Facebook content.
 In a recent survey we found that nearly 70% of respondents visit our FB page and follow it as a way of keeping in touch with Whitley Bay Big Local events and activities.

-This emotional video celebrating Whitley Bay has been shared and viewed by over 70,000 people on social media and won the hearts of thousands.The film, called We’re Coming Home, was created by three locals: author Sue Miller who wrote the script, teacher Stephen Mason and the film maker Chris Ainsley.
-“I've lived in Whitley Bay all my life,' explains Chris.
-'But when I came back from a year’s travelling I could see the changes that had happened and sense the difference in the way people were starting to feel.
-I wanted to capture some of that and help build the momentum.
-A film seemed like an ideal way to do it.”
-Teacher and actor Stephen Mason, who for years worked in Whitley Bay’s pubs and clubs said: “I jumped at the chance to take part.
-I work with young people and it felt like a great opportunity to challenge how we all think about our individual responsibilities to those around us - what we each do and what we say to make a difference.”
+We’re Coming Home’ celebrating Whitley Bay, was created by three locals: author Sue Miller who wrote the script, teacher Stephen Mason and the film maker Chris Ainsley.
+“I've lived in Whitley Bay all my life,' explains Chris. ‘…..
+I could see the changes that had happened and sense the difference in the way people were starting to feel.
+I wanted to capture some of that ….”
+Teacher and actor Stephen Mason, who for years worked in local pubs and clubs said: “I jumped at the chance to take part ...it felt like a great opportunity to challenge how we all think about our individual responsibilities to those around us - what we each do and what we say to make a difference.”
 “Creating our community means how we all choose to live together.
-Everyone has a part to play, so the film’s really a call to arms.
-We’ve come a long way,' says author Sue Miller 'but we’re not taking anything for granted.
-However, it doesn’t do any harm to recognise, every once in a while, just how hard everyone’s worked and what an amazing place we have on our doorstep.”
+Everyone has a part to play, so the film’s really a call to arms”.

 We included a questionnaire for local residents in our last newsletter.
 It launched our community consultation work ahead of us starting to plan for the next few years of Whitley Bay Big Local.
 We held a prize draw and our local paper, The News Guardian, covered the story: https://www.newsguardian.co.uk/news/resident-wins-prize-draw-for-survey-on-whitley-bay-1-9290277